Neural delay differential equations: learning non-Markovian closures for partially known dynamical systems: Introduction

+Describing the dynamics of a system is instrumental in many domains such as biology \cite{Roussel1996,Epstein1990DifferentialDE}, climate research \cite{nino,nino2}, or finance \cite{Achdou2012PartialDE}.
+Indeed, an accurate description of the evolution of a system not only improves knowledge and understanding but also allows forecasting, a critical requirement in many situations where decisions must be taken based on predictions, or when devising a suitable sequence of actions to achieve some goal requires a good knowledge of the effect of these actions on the system under consideration.
+The system is typically supposed to be governed by a model of the form

-we wish to learn a model for the dynamics of $x(t)$ with $x : \mathbb{R} \rightarrow \mathbb{R}^{n}$ and $f : \mathbb{R} \cross \mathbb{R}^{n} \rightarrow \mathbb{R}^{n} $.
-Such an approach is valid if the system's state is fully observed and the system is Markovian.
-Neural Ordinary Differential Equations (NODEs), introduced in \citet{node}, follows this exact formulation.
-NODEs gave rise to the class of continuous depth models and can be viewed as a continuous extension of Residual Networks \citep{resnet}.
-An immediate extension of NODEs, known as Augmented NODEs \citep{dupont2019augmented}, addresses the expressivity limitation of NODEs by augmenting the dimension of the solution space from $\mathbb{R}^n$ to $\mathbb{R}^{n+p}$ through the introduction of an extra proxy variable $a(t)$.
-The additional introduced dimensions allow to learn more complex functions using simpler flows.
-The Augmented NODE is defined as follows:
+with $\vecstate(t)$: $\mathbb{R} \to \mathbb{R}^{\nstate}$ the time-dependent solution vector representing the state of the system approximated in a suitable finite-dimensional representation basis and $\stateop$: $\mathbb{R} \times \mathbb{R}^{\nstate} \to \mathbb{R}^{\nstate}$ the vector field.
+A reliable model may, however, not be available and one then has to infer it from monitoring the system, here in the form of $L$ distinct trajectories.
+This model-free approach solely relies on the history of observational data to learn a model for predicting their dynamics.
+One can use the dataset to fit the ODE dynamics model Eq.~\eqref{eq:intro_model}, and many previous efforts have been reported toward this aim.
+For instance, Neural Ordinary Differential Equations (NODEs), introduced in \cite{chen2018neural}, follow this exact formulation.
+NODEs gave rise to the class of continuous-depth models and can be viewed as a continuous extension of Residual Networks \cite{resnet}.
+An immediate extension of NODEs, referred to as Augmented NODEs \cite{dupont2019augmented}, explores the existence of certain functions that NODEs are unable to represent.
+It tackles the expressivity limitation of NODEs, {where expressivity is here informally accepted as the richness of the class of functional representations}, by expanding the dimension of the solution space through the incorporation of additional variables to learn more complex functions using simpler flows.

-Unfortunately, many applications have to deal with partially observable states and non-Markovian dynamics making a NODE problem formulation ill-suited.
-For example, an instance of this issue is in the metal cutting process, where the neglect of tools' vibration delay can lead to poor surface quality \citep{kalmar2001subcritical}.
-Similarly, ignoring non-Markovian phenomena such as gene transcription, translation times, and inter-compartmental transport within cells leads to unrealistic models of biological systems.
-Examples include gene expression, cell division, and circadian rhythms \citep{jensen2003sustained,tiana2007oscillations}.
-Furthermore, in climate science, accurately predicting phenomena like the El Niño-Southern Oscillation (ENSO) necessitates the inclusion of feedback loops \citep{kondrashov2015data}.
-To address ODEs limited expressivity some sort of memory mechanism is required.

-The distinctive feature of recurrent neural networks (RNNs) is their ability to incorporate a "memory" as a latent variable.
-This allows them to leverage past inputs, influencing both the current input and output \citep{rnn_intro, rnn_intro2, Hochreiter1995LONGST}.
-RNNs are commonly employed for processing sequential or time series data, making them well-suited for dynamical systems.
-However, the discrete nature of RNNs collides with the appealing continuous formulation of the problem.